CBIIT/HPC_DME_APIs/src/hpc/hpc-server/hpc-ws-rs-api/test/test-register/test-collection-registration/test-update-project/README.txt

 ******************************/

 Update a registered project with valid inputs.
-The correcto output should be 201 for successful registraion, 200 for successful update and the new updated value for the attribute "description"
+The correct output should be 201 for successful registraion, 200 for successful update and the new updated value for the attribute "description"